cdpadilla42/chrisdpadilla.com/_posts/diyanalytics.md

 }
 ```

 The `cors` npm package is a great way of managing CORS without getting into manipulating the headers directly.
 In our instantiation, we're passing a few options for approved methods and the origins we want to white list.
-(NO TRAILING slash, FYI!)
+(NO trailing slash, FYI!)

 `runMiddleware()` is the simple wrapper function that handles us using the cors middleware with our request.